 - The stunning design for Britain’s National Holocaust Memorial is by Ghanaian-British architect Sir David Adjaye and Israeli artist Ron Arad.
 It is to be installed in the shadow of the Houses of Parliament, the legislative building that symbolises internationally our core values and struggles for freedom that citizens have nurtured and fought to defend.

 5. Westminster Abbey is, perhaps, an unexpected site to include on a Jewish tour.
-Yet at its western end is Broad Sanctuary, reminder of the Christian concept of a ‘safe haven’.
+Yet at its western end is Broad Sanctuary, a reminder of the Christian concept of a ‘safe haven’.
 Above its west door are statues of 20th-century martyrs.
 Let’s note the inspirational story of Polish priest St. Maximilian Kolbe

 Inside, we find both the tomb of King Edward I, responsible for expelling England’s Jewish community in 1290 and the former resting-place of Lord Protector Oliver Cromwell, who permitted their return in 1656 under the Commonwealth.

-In Poet’s Corner we find Jewish East Ender Isaac Rosenberg listed with the immortal poets of the Great War, testifying to that section of the immigrant community that stepped forward in large numbers to serve their adopted homeland in its hour of need.
+In Poet’s Corner, we find Jewish East Ender Isaac Rosenberg listed with the immortal poets of the Great War, testifying to that section of the immigrant community that stepped forward in large numbers to serve their adopted homeland in its hour of need.
 Rosenberg died on the Western Front on 1 April 1918 – 100 years ago this Passover.

 And in a sign, perhaps, that the oppressed outsider may, eventually, become part of the Establishment, we find a statue of Jewish-born Prime Minister Benjamin Disraeli.